Pedro-Murilo/todo-list/README.md

 > <strong>Step 4:</strong> Push to your branch: `git push origin your-branch`

 > <strong>Final:</strong> After merge your pull request, you can delete your branch

+---
+### 📄 License
+This project is under MIT license.
+See the [LICENSE](https://github.com/Pedro-Murilo/devfinance/blob/main/LICENSE) file for more details.